 ●While problem drinking can affect men and women of all ages and backgrounds, it is more common among men than women and is most common among those aged 18 to 25 .

 However, women can have alcohol-related problems at lower drinking levels than men.
 If a man and a woman of the same weight drink the same amount of alcohol, the woman will have a higher level of alcohol in her blood, putting her at greater risk for harm .

 ●Alcohol abuse is common in people older than 65 and can be especially dangerous for them; alcohol can interact with medications and is responsible for many fall-related injuries.

 ●In young people, alcohol and drug use can lead to car crashes, suicide and homicide .
 In addition, people who begin drinking at an early age are four times more likely to develop alcoholism than those who begin drinking at or after age 21.

 ●Having another mental health problem, such as severe anxiety, depression, or a personality disorder, increases the risk of abusing alcohol.
 By some estimates, 37 percent of those with a drinking problem also have a mental health condition .
 That's important because treating these problems is often an integral part of overcoming alcohol addiction.

 DEFINITIONS OF DRINKING PROBLEMS

 Experts use many terms to describe different types of drinking problems.
-We will describe the terms alcohol intoxication, alcohol dependence (also known as alcoholism), alcohol abuse, problem drinking, and binge drinking.
+We will describe the terms alcohol intoxication, alcohol use disorder, problem drinking, and binge drinking.